 Next up, I’ll share with you a little but about solid fabrics.
 I personally really enjoy working with solid fabrics and have a couple favorite companies that I like to use.
 Solids are timeless and also a bit more cost effective than prints.
 Also, if you run out you can normally find the same fabric a year or two later which is not so likely if you’re using prints (which come out seasonally and aren’t often re-printed).

 These are a few of my favorite solid brands by Manufacturer.
 These are all amazing quality solid fabrics perfect for using on your next quilt

 - Riley Blake Confetti Cotton

 - Connecting Threads

 - Michael Miller fabrics

-Well known & Popular Quilt Shops for Buying Fabric Online
+Well known & Popular Quilt Shops to Buy Quilt Fabric Online

 Of course I couldn’t post an article about online fabric shopping without including these industry staples!